Pre-Professional

 Pre-Physical Therapy

-Advisor: Jared Wood, Vesa Naukkarinen
+Advisor: Vesa Naukkarinen

 There are two paths available.
 The first involves completing a B. S. degree in programs such as Exercise Science or Biology, which include many of the prerequisites for admission to doctoral programs in Physical Therapy.
 Alternatively, one may undertake a three-year program of prerequisites that will prepare a student to transfer to Andrews’ or Loma Linda’s Physical Therapy programs.